sbcshop/PiCoder-Software/documents/readme.md

 Use case:
 ```
+# import required module from library
+from picoder import RELAY

  # interested to work with RELAY2
 relay = RELAY(2)   # create class instance, by passing RELAY number
 relay.on() 	       # call function to turn on RELAY 2 of PiCoder